Constraints from a many-body method on spin-independent dark matter scattering off electrons using data from germanium and xenon detectors: Introduction.

 In spite of tremendous efforts in experiment, no concrete evidence of WIMPs has been found to date, directly or indirectly.
 This motivates searches of DM particles with masses lighter than generic WIMPs, i.e., $\lesssim10\,\textrm{GeV}/c^{2}$.
-Theoretically, such light dark matter (LDM) candidates arise in many well-motivated models, and to account for the relic DM abundance, there are mechanisms suggesting LDM interacts with SM particles through light or heavy mediators with coupling strengths smaller than the weak scale~(see Ref.~\citep{Essig:2013lka} for review).
-Moreover, annihilations or decays of LDM candidates are possible sources of the anomalous 511 keV~\citep{Knodlseder:2005yq,Finkbeiner:2007kk} and 3.5 keV~\citep{Bulbul:2014sua,Boyarsky:2014jta} emission lines recently found in the sky.
-Consequently, new ideas to search for LDM flourish and have good discovery potential (see Ref.~\citep{Battaglieri:2017aum} for general survey).
+Theoretically, such light dark matter (LDM) candidates arise in many well-motivated models, and to account for the relic DM abundance, there are mechanisms suggesting LDM interacts with SM particles through light or heavy mediators with coupling strengths smaller than the weak scale~(see Ref.~\cite{Essig:2013lka} for review).
+Moreover, annihilations or decays of LDM candidates are possible sources of the anomalous 511 keV~\cite{Knodlseder:2005yq,Finkbeiner:2007kk} and 3.5 keV~\cite{Bulbul:2014sua,Boyarsky:2014jta} emission lines recently found in the sky.
+Consequently, new ideas to search for LDM flourish and have good discovery potential (see Ref.~\cite{Battaglieri:2017aum} for general survey).

 The energy transfer of an incident DM particle to a target particle depends on the reduced mass of the system.
-Therefore, current direct detection experiments whose energy thresholds for nuclear recoil are a few keV at best can only sensitively search for DM particles with masses as low as a few GeV through DM-nucleus interactions.
-To go beyond this limit and search for LDM particles, a number of direct detection experiments, such as CRESST-II~\citep{CRESST:2016}, DAMIC~\citep{DAMIC:2012}, NEWS-G~\citep{NEWS-G:2017}, PICO~\citep{PICO:2017}, SENSEI~\citep{SENSEI:2017}, and SuperCDMS~\citep{SuperCDMS:2016}, have intensive research programs pushing towards lower thresholds.
+Current low-threshold experiments sensitive to sub-keV nuclear recoil, such as CoGENT~\cite{Aalseth:2011wp,Aalseth:2012if,Aalseth:2014eft} and CDEX~\cite{Yang:2017yaw,Jiang:2018pic,Yang:2019lao}, can only search for DM particles with masses as low as a few GeV through DM-nucleus interactions.
+Various other experiments such as CRESST-II~\cite{CRESST:2016}, DAMIC~\cite{DAMIC:2012}, NEWS-G~\cite{NEWS-G:2017}, PICO~\cite{PICO:2017}, SENSEI~\cite{SENSEI:2017,Crisler:2018gci,Abramoff:2019dfb}, and SuperCDMS~\cite{SuperCDMS:2016,superCDMS:PRD2018,SuperCDMS:2018}, are pursuing intensive research programs towards lower detector threshold and therefore lower mass.